b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

   as long as compatibility with their scripts and tools is ensured.
 * The choice between Dash and Bash is often a matter of preference and specific requirements.

+## Schily Bourne Shells

+Sources say that the Bourne Shell is evident in GNU/Linux distributions, but I have been unable to determine the veracity of these assertions, with its express inclusion in any repository of an active GNU/Linux or *NIX distribution currently being maintained and actively developed.
+The closest thing I can find to the historic Bourne Shell, that is useful and usable in a contemporary computing context, is the suite of Schily Bourne Shells.

+The Schily Bourne Shells are derived from the Bourne Shell sources from OpenSolaris.
+The Schily Bourne Shells are actively maintained and enhanced on a regular basis.
+The source code may be compiled into three variants:

+**Non-POSIX SVr4/OpenSolaris variant (obosh)**

+The portable but not extended variant obosh allows script portability testing.
+Most scripts that run in the old Schily Bourne Shell will run with any Unix shell that is still in use since 1990.

+**Minimal POSIX compliant variant (pbosh)**

+This version implements the minimal set of POSIX features and this version is always in strict POSIX mode.
+The features are similar to the features in dash, but since pbosh supports multi byte characters, it is really POSIX compliant.
+The pbosh variant allows script portability testing aginst the POSIX feature set.

+**The POSIX compliant extended variant (bosh)**

+This version has been verified to work as the system shell on Gentoo Linux and OpenSolaris (SchilliX).
+The enhanced Schily Bourne Shell (bosh) implements many features that are missing in the OpenSolaris Bourne Shell listed above.

+I am still rather a noob, but I venture that the first package I port to Termux, will be the POSIX compliant extended variant of the Schily Bourne Shell (bosh), which is currently maintained and actively developed.

 ## Rc shell

 I was surprised to find the Rc shell installed on my system, as I don't remember expressly installing it, and it was on both my Android tablet and smartphone.
 The package is known as the rcshell, whilst the executable is `rc`.
 It has both `man rc` and `info rc` pages, and they are largely identical, and I proffer without surety, that the InfoPage is derived from the ManPage.
 The version of `rc` I have installed is